moscowmule1776/development/README.md

 ### How the User Triggers State Changes
 The user triggers state changes by pressing the different buttons for sorting/filtering.
 I am using the React useState hook for both setting data after filtering/sorting, and adding to/removing from favorites.
 This results in React rerendering the UI when the data is changed due to it being filtered/sorted in any way, so the user will see the page automatically update in front of them!

+### Notes
+For the favorites/aggregator section, you have to click favorites to filter them for it to update the aggregated value below the button.